umhan35/handover_moveit/README.md

 # handover_moveit

-The code here is meant to reproduce the experiment conducted in the handover release paper by Zhao Han and Holly Yanco, The Effects of Proactive Release Behavior during Human-Robot Handovers, submitted to HRI 2019.
+The code here is meant to reproduce the experiment conducted in the handover release paper by Zhao Han and Holly Yanco, The Effects of Proactive Release Behavior during Human-Robot Handovers, accepted by HRI 2019.

 ## Hardware